carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Deep Learning, Machine Learning and Artificial Intelligence

+Artificial Intelligence (AI) is the broad field that involves creating machines capable of performing tasks that typically require human intelligence.
+This includes everything from recognizing speech and images to making decisions and translating languages.
+Within AI, Machine Learning (ML) is a subset focused on the development of algorithms that allow computers to learn and improve from experience without being explicitly programmed.

+Deep Learning (DL), a further subset of ML, utilizes neural networks with many layers (hence "deep") to model complex patterns in large amounts of data.
+This technique has led to significant advances in various fields, such as image and speech recognition.

+Since the 1950s, the idea of AI has captured the imagination of many, often depicted in science fiction as machines with human-like or even superior intelligence.
+While recent advancements in AI and ML have been remarkable, we are currently capable of achieving human-like intelligence only in specific areas.
+The goal of creating a general-purpose AI, one that can perform any intellectual task a human can, remains a long-term challenge.

+The image below illustrates some differences between artificial intelligence, machine learning and deep learning.

+![The image above is by Tukijaaliwa, CC BY-SA 4.0, via Wikimedia Commons, [original source]](fig/01_AI_ML_DL_differences.png){alt='Three nested circles defining deep learning as a subset of machine learning which is a subset of artifical intelligence'}

 ## What is machine learning?

 Machine learning is a set of tools and techniques which let us find patterns in data.
-This lesson will introduce you to only one of these techniques, **Deep Learning** with **Convolutional Neural Network**, abbreviated as **CNN**, but there are many more.

 The techniques break down into two broad categories, predictors and classifiers.
 Predictors are used to predict a value (or set of values) given a set of inputs whereas classifiers try to classify data into different categories, or assign a label.

 Many, but not all, machine learning systems “learn” by taking a series of input data and output data and using it to form a model.
 The maths behind the machine learning doesn’t care what the data is as long as it can represented numerically or categorised.
 Some examples might include: